Ways to Improve Outdoor Spaces at Your Apartment Complex

 With the different outdoor spaces you can add to your apartment complex in mind, you’ll need furnishings to enhance them.
 Some products that can improve your complex’s attractiveness are:

 - Outdoor benches: Choose an outdoor bench that complements your outdoor space.
 Place benches near places like your walking path for people to rest or on your playground for parents to watch their children play.
 Benches are completely customizable, so you can choose a color that corresponds with your complex’s brand or even a memorial bench.

 - Dining sets and picnic tables: For your picnic area, make sure your residents have somewhere to eat and talk by adding dining sets or picnic tables.
 You can find Americans with Disabilities Act-accessible (ADA) seating, too, so people of all abilities can use your picnic area.

 - Commercial umbrellas: Protect your residents from the elements, like rain or the sun, using commercial umbrellas.
 A quality commercial umbrella has fiberglass ribs that resist bending, along with rust- and corrosion-resistant properties.

 - Grills: Accompanied by your picnic tables and commercial umbrellas, grills are key to creating a picnic area.
 Grills foster community engagement, create an inviting atmosphere and add a competitive advantage that attracts tenants to your apartment complex.

-- Trash receptacles: Place trash receptacles in various areas of your outdoor space.
+- Trash receptacles: Place trash receptacles and lids in various areas of your outdoor space.
 They help maintain your apartment complex’s physical appearance and perception, keeping the site free of litter.